 - 1. Create a new return by selecting Save As.
 This creates a duplicate of the original return.
 In the new return, select Organizer > General Information > Basic Return Information > Return Information tab. - 2.
-Check Amended Return, and do the following, as applicable: - For 1065 returns, make all necessary changes to the corrected return, and complete the Amended Return Explanation Statement.
+Check Amended Return, and do the following, as applicable: - For 1120 returns, make all necessary changes to the corrected return, and complete Form 1120X for inclusion in the XML file. - For 1120S returns, make all necessary changes to the corrected return, and complete the Amended Return Changes detail that identifies the line number of each amended item, description, amount on the previous return, amount on the amended return, and explanation of the reasons for each change.
+This detail is entered in Organizer > Amended Return > Amended Changes. - For 1065 returns, make all necessary changes to the corrected return, and complete the Amended Return Explanation Statement.
 This detail is entered in the Organizer. - Include an updated signed Form 8453 or Practitioner PIN information with each amended return.